The holidays are here and 3-course menus are calling…

-To avoid overeating, you can also consider keeping a food diary to track of everything you eat.
-This is a handy tool especially when you are going through a range of emotions such as stress and boredom and are tempted to eat.
+To avoid overeating, you can also consider keeping a food diary to track everything you eat.
+This is a handy tool especially when you are going through a range of emotions, such as stress and boredom, and are tempted to eat.
 By getting into the habit of recording everything you eat, you become aware of the state of your mind at the time of eating and how much you are consuming.
-If you are environmentally conscious and do not want to use paper to record your food intake, there are plenty of smartphone food diary apps that you can use.
+There are plenty of smartphone food diary apps that you can use.
 MyFitnessPal actually breaks down ingredients so you can make sure you’re still getting enough protein.
 Remember, it’s not about eating less, it’s about eating better.

 The Bottom Line